 All items imported into Cote d'Ivoire must have a certificate of compliance with relevant requirements to clear customs.
-Two European companies, BIVAC (affiliated to the French group Bureau Veritas) and the Swiss firm Cotecna, are contracted to carry out all qualitative and quantitative verifications of goods imported into Cote d'Ivoire with a value exceeding CFA 1.5 million (approximately \$3,000).
+The government has contracted two European companies to carry out all qualitative and quantitative verifications of goods imported into Cote d'Ivoire with a value exceeding CFA 1.5 million (approximately \$3,000).
 All merchandise packaging must be clearly labeled as to its origin.

 Manufactured food products must be labeled in French and have an expiration date.
 Standards generally follow French or European norms.